 The work completed:

-- Designed a new in-app 'Shopping List' feature
+- Designed a new in-app 'Lists' module for shopping list creation

 - Added interactive functionality to the flyer allowing customers to 'add' and 'favourite' items directly to their shopping lists

 - Created a functional prototype which I then performed user testing on

 I was responsible for all aspects of the project, from the initial user research and ideation, through to visual design, prototyping and user testing.
 The design software I used for this project was Figma.